rapid7/insightconnect-plugins/plugins/opsgenie/help.md

 #### Create Alert

-This action creates an alert for OpsGenie.
+This action creates an alert for Opsgenie.

 ##### Input